 Different imagery techniques are used in many different types of therapy, for many different purposes.
-It is often claimed that imagery work can lead to changes in felt emotion, and that it can be especially useful when clients are stuck using cognitive techniques alone "I hear what you're saying, but I don't feel it".
+There is evidence that imagery produces more powerful emotional responses than verbal representations.
+It is often claimed that imagery work can lead to changes in felt emotion, and that it can be especially useful when clients are stuck using cognitive techniques alone: "I hear what you're saying, but I don't feel it".

 Imagery rescripting is a particular type of imagery frequently used in the treatment of symptoms of PTSD such as flashbacks and nightmares.
 There is also evidence that it could be useful in the treatment of intrusive images in other conditions including depression.